amirmsn/amirmsn/README.md

 🔧 Proficient in HTML/CSS, I also dabble in web design, creating interfaces that merge functionality with aesthetics.
 My GitHub is a canvas where you'll find a collection of my small projects, each telling a story of problem-solving and creativity.

+Currently, I work at Hitachi Energy AB as a Production Verification Engineer, and you can find out more about me via <a href="linkedin.com/in/amir-mousavian"></a>.

 🚀 Join me on this journey where gears meet code, and let's explore the endless possibilities at the intersection of mechanical engineering and programming.

 Happy coding! 🛠️